 Dear Patient/Families served by Mountain Valley Hospice & Palliative Care:

-It is important for you to contact your hospice care team if you, your caregiver, members of your household or visitors develop symptoms of fever, cough and shortness of breath or if you or anyone in your household has traveled in the past two weeks.
+It is important for you to contact your hospice care team if you, your caregiver, members of your household or visitors develop symptoms of fever, cough and shortness of breath or if you or anyone in your household has been exposed to an individual with known COVID-19.

 Thank you for entrusting us with the care of you/your loved ones.
 Feel free to contact our office with any further questions or concerns, at 1-888-789-2922.